MTrab/stromligning/README.md

 Reload Home Assistant and use the Jinja template by inserting the example below in a template sensor helper

 ```
-{% from 'FindCheapestPeriod.jinja' import FindCheapestPeriod%}
+{% from 'FindCheapestPrice.jinja' import FindCheapestPeriod%}
 {% set earliestStartTime = now() %}
 {% set latestStartTime = now() + timedelta(days=2) %}
 {% set periodLength = timedelta(hours=3) %}